 Blakemore stressed that the plasticity that our brains were enhanced with when this mutation occurred.
 Some scientists, he pointed out, “believe that skills like language have a strong genetic basis, but my theory stresses the opposite, that knowledge, picked up by our now powerful brains, is the crucial mental component.
 It means that we are uniquely gifted in our ability to learn from experience and to pass this on to future generations.”

-The huge and logical downside to Blakemore’s theory is that within a single generation starved of knowledge, thanks to some Six Mass Extinction global disaster, for example, would be cast back to the Stone Age.
-“Everything, Blakemore observes, “would be undone.
+The huge and logical downside to Blakemore’s theory is that with a single generation starved of knowledge, thanks to some mass extinction global disaster, for example, would be cast back to the Stone Age.
+Blakemore observes, “Everything would be undone.
 On the other hand, there is no sign that the human brain has reached its capacity to accumulate knowledge, which means that the wonders we have already created – from spaceships to computers – represent only the start of our achievements.”

 In 2012, Princeton astrophysical sciences professor Edwin Turner and lead author David Spiegel, with the Institute for Advanced Studies, analyzed what is known about the likelihood of life on other planets in an effort to separate the facts from the mere expectation that life exists outside of Earth.
 The researchers used a Bayesian analysis — which weighs how much of a scientific conclusion stems from actual data and how much comes from the prior assumptions of the scientist — to determine the probability of extraterrestrial life once the influence of these presumptions is minimized.